somasis/musl-wiki/faq.md

 Unfortunately, GCC and GNU Binutils make all libraries appear to have dtors as far as the dynamic linker can tell; the dtors might just be a no-op, and to know that you'd have to interpret code.
 ELF headers actually have a way to signal "never unload this library".
 The problem is that the default is backwards: only libraries explicitly created with that flag set have it, whereas, semantically, the default is "unsafe to unload".
-Further, managing thread-local-storage lifetime is a lot more problematic when slots can be freed and reused. (actually a lot of ppl think this is why musl doesn't unload libraries, which isn't the case. it's possible to do right, just more work).
+Furthermore, managing thread-local-storage lifetime is a lot more problematic when slots can be freed and reused.
+It seems to be a common misconception that this is why musl doesn't unload libraries, which isn't the case.
+It is possible to do right, just more work.
 On glibc this actually makes for some weird race conditions where a library that 'could be' unloaded doesn't get unloaded, and unloading it either never happens or gets deferred to the next dlclose operation - which breaks anything assuming that dlclose will actually unload.
 So programs making this assumption are already broken on glibc too, just with random rare failures rather than failure every time.